pierpal/ARGON/README.md

 **VCF output**

-*NOTE: variants in VCF output are currently not sorted by physical position.
-Will fix this soon.* <br>
+*NOTE: variants in Haps/samples output are currently not sorted by physical position.
+Will add an option to have sorted output.
+If you need sorted output, [Plink](https://www.cog-genomics.org/plink2) should be able to parse an unsorted VCF and output a sorted VCF.* <br>
 ARGON outputs VCF files by default.
 Individual IDs in the VCF have format "popID_indID", where the ID of populations and individuals are integer numbers starting from 1.
 Diploid individuals are created by merging two haploid individuals, and phase information is maintained (using the "|" separator for the alleles).
 The full specification of the VCF 4.2 format is available [here](http://samtools.github.io/hts-specs/VCFv4.2.pdf).
 The VCF format is accepted in input by [Plink 2](https://www.cog-genomics.org/plink2).

 **Haps/samples output**

 *NOTE: variants in Haps/samples output are currently not sorted by physical position.
-Will fix this soon.* <br>
+Will add an option to have sorted output.
+If you need sorted output, [Plink](https://www.cog-genomics.org/plink2) should be able to parse an unsorted VCF and output a sorted VCF.* <br>
 If the -haps-out flag is used the output will be written in haps/samples format (see also [this](http://www.shapeit.fr/pages/m02_formats/hapssample.html) format reference).
 Sequence data will be written to a “.hap” file (or to screen, with the “MUT” string prepended to each relevant line).
 Each line will have format

      SNPID1 SNPID2 POS 1 2 ID1_0 ID1_1 ID2_0 ID2_1 ...